moogly

 How to Crochet FHDC - Left Handed

-Foundation Half Double Crochet Photo Tutorial
+Foundation Half Double Crochet (FHDC) Photo Tutorial

 Both the video and photo tutorials shown here feature Lion Brand Vanna's Choice yarn, and a Furls Fiberarts Crochet Hook in size US-I, 5.5mm.
 However, you can make this stitch using any yarn and the appropriate hook.
 You can work as many stitches as desired.

 To substitute Foundation Half Double Crochet in a pattern that calls for a series of chains followed by a row of hdc, simply work the same number of Foundation Half Double Crochets as you would regular half double crochets in the first row!
+The beauty of FHDC is that it replaces both the regular chain stitch row and the first row of stitches, saving you time and giving you a stretchier edge.

 Making the First FHDC: